Dear students, families, faculty and staff,

 As in the fall, and based on the learning goals for their courses, faculty will make a determination about the mode of delivery for their classes, while ensuring that all coursework and instruction is available remotely for any student enrolled.
 While we anticipate that the majority of courses will continue to be delivered remotely, many faculty are excited by the prospect of hosting some in-person activities on campus in the coming semester.

-U.S. Citizenship and Immigration Services (USCIS) has not yet released guidance for the spring 2021 semester.
-If the guidance remains the same as it was for fall 2020, F-1 students will be able to study remotely from within the U.S. or from home.
-However, new students (those entering the U.S. on initial attendance I-20 forms) will not be able to study remotely in the U.S. and will have to remain home.
-These students will be able to take classes remotely from home.
-If USCIS requires new international students to register for in-person classes, Mount Holyoke will have courses available.
-New international students should be in touch with the McCulloch Center with specific questions and for additional information.
+U.S. Citizenship and Immigration Services (USCIS) has further indicated that the guidance for the spring 2021 will remain the same as it was for spring and fall 2020 semesters.
+F-1 students will be able to study remotely from within the U.S. or from home and have their SEVIS records kept active as long as they are enrolled as full time students.
+New students (those entering the U.S. on initial attendance I-20 forms) will be able to come to campus as we will be offering in person options for some classes.
+These students will be able to take classes remotely from home if they are not able to come to the U.S. New international students should be in touch with the McCulloch Center with specific questions and for additional information.

 Residential students can anticipate having the opportunity for engaging in-person, small-group activities that enrich the experience for everyone on campus.
 There will be some resident access to indoor and, weather permitting, outdoor fitness facilities and recreational activities.
 Students should plan to continue participating in cocurricular and social events and activities offered online as well.